Ensono/amido.github.io/docs/workloads/aws/backend/java/setting_up_dynamodb_locally_java.md

 ## Introduction

-This page is **work in progress** and will be completed as the Stacks DynamoDB support is more fully developed.
+This page is **work in progress** and will be completed as the Ensono Stacks DynamoDB support is more fully developed.

 ## Starting the DynamoDB Emulator